 FESTIVALS, HOLIDAYS AND OTHER ANNUAL EVENTS IN Brest

-Every May 1st, it is customary to offer a sprig of lily of the valley to your loved ones.
-Many vendors occupy the pavement on that occasion!21 June: Make Music Day (national)
+On the first of May, it is customary to offer a sprig of lily-of-the-valley to close ones.
+Many vendors occupy the pavement on that occasion!June 21: Make Music Day (national)

 To celebrate the Assumption of the Virgin Mary, several “Grands Pardons” (atonements) take place in parishes all around Finistère.
 In Porcaro, Morbihan, more than 10,000 bikers gather to celebrate the “Madonna” with their blessing.Third weekend of September: European Heritage Days (national)